greg-ogs/k8s-demo/README.md

 ### Task 7:
 A orange deployment has been deployed in namespace trouble, but it doesn’t work properly.
 Figure out the root cause and fix the issue.

+## StatefulSets

+Task 1:

+Create a new StatefulSet:

+Requirements:
+ Name: random-generator
+ Image: sbeliakou/random-generator:1
+ Namespace: default
+ Replicas: 3
+ Service: random-generator
+ Labels: app=random-generator
+Do not forget to copy secret phrase, test will fail after task 3.

+Task 2:

+Add volumeClaimTemplates to random-generator sts.
+Recreate statefulset if it’s needed.

+Name: logs
+mountPath: /logs
+Capacity: 10Mi
+accessMode: ReadWriteOnce
+Task 3:

+Update container’s image to version 2.

+Please pay attention to the way how StatefulSet recreates pods.
+It starts from 2 and goes to 0.

+Task 4:

+Run any test pod.
+Using nslookup check the record of random-generator service.
+Save the output of the below commands to $HOME/k8s_sts.txt

+nslookup random-generator-0.random-generator.default.svc.cluster.local
+nslookup random-generator-1.random-generator.default.svc.cluster.local
+nslookup random-generator-2.random-generator.default.svc.cluster.local